dIoMeDs/stegos-website/content/news/2019/11/ama-daku.md

 > Stegos gPoS is different!
 Yes, we have the same block rewards proportional to the size of your stake but we also have a CRUCIAL difference!
 Some 20% of each blow reward goes into a prize pool and a drawing happens every week or so.
 Any validator (node) who has been online and validating throughout this week will be eligible for this drawing, regardless of the size of their stake.
 We call this the Validator Service Award since it’s a reward for meritorious service!

-Practically, it means that you can strike it rich with Stegos by putting up a small stake and then doing good work supporting our blockchain.
+> Practically, it means that you can strike it rich with Stegos by putting up a small stake and then doing good work supporting our blockchain.
 This is more democratic than existing PoS systems.

 **Today many projects claimed that they achieved thousand or even millions TPS but the truth is not.
 Is TPS increased linearly when the node increase or what?
 Have you done stress-test for your network?
 If yes, can you show it for the community?**

--We have done some stress tests but we are not focused on TPS at the moment.
+> We have done some stress tests but we are not focused on TPS at the moment.

 **How many people are currently participating in your test net?
 How much RAM does it need?**

--We ran a bounty and were able to attract some 300 validators.
+> We ran a bounty and were able to attract some 300 validators.

 **Beam is also providing privacy blockchain solution can you describe why stegos is better compared to other privacy solutions?**